 It’s been 25 years since John Lennon was murdered in front of his New York City apartment building by a crazed fan.
 Over time, the media have covered the anniversary with diminishing interest, but this year resonates because of its quarter-century milestone.
-I’ve been listening to a pretty good two-CD compilation, “Working Class Hero: The […]

 When parents bought their baby-boomer girls a Barbie, they were agreeing to an unspoken but implicit contract with the toy store to return time and again and buy stuff â€“ lots more stuff â€“ for Barbie.